essentuki/mqrd/README.md

 - It is possible to recover the undone tasks of the previous day
 - It creates a file, with all changes occurring during a day

-The second attempt will consist in replicating it with Classes (OOP).

 INSTALLATION:

 To properly run the program your system requires you to install the following python packages.